 I have always liked school.
-I come from a large, poor family, so I knew that I would have to find a creative way to get to college on my own.
-I started attending college in 1985 and it took me 15 years to complete a degree at my previous community college.
+I come from a large, low-income family, so I knew that I would have to find a creative way to get to college on my own.
+I started attending college in 1985, and it took me 15 years to complete a degree at my previous community college.

 In 2004, I enrolled in an accelerated adult cohort program at Benedictine University.
 It took two years to obtain my bachelor's degree in management, magna cum laude.
 I then went on to Aurora University and received a master's certificate in human resources.

 Since 2010, I have been enrolled at Elgin Community College in the American Bar Association-approved certificate in paralegal studies.
 I have enjoyed the instructors, my fellow students, and the campus.
 I love coming to school here, and I am going to miss it.

 I feel that my education is an investment.
 It hasn't always been easy, and I have had to make a great deal of sacrifices, but I have kept it up because of my love of learning.